arielrp01/arielrp01.github.io/bikesharing.md

 This project was completed for the [Google Data Analytics Capstone](https://www.coursera.org/learn/google-data-analytics-capstone) course and focused on analyzing biksharing data and making recommendations for converting casual users to annual members.

-Deliverables: Case study (.Rmd and .md formats), README.md, and visualizations
+Deliverables: Analysis report (.Rmd and .md formats), README.md, visualizations, and additional documentation

 [View on GitHub](https://github.com/arielrp01/CourseraDataAnalyticsCapstone)